 Student Rights and Responsibilities

 Every member of the University of Wisconsin–Madison community has the right to expect to conduct his or her academic and social life in an environment free from threats, danger, or harassment.
 Students also have the responsibility to conduct themselves in a manner compatible with membership in the university and local communities.
-UWS Chapters 17 and 18 of the Wisconsin Administrative Code list the university policies students are expected to uphold and describes the procedures used when students are accused of misconduct.
-View the complete text of UWS Chapter 17, or contact the Office of Student Conduct and Community Standards, 608-263-5701 or conduct@studentlife.wisc.edu.
+UWS Chapters 17 and 18 of the Wisconsin Administrative Code list the university policies students are expected to uphold and describe the procedures used when students are accused of misconduct.
+View the complete text of UWS Chapter 17, or contact the Office of Student Conduct and Community Standards, 608-263-5701 or conduct@studentaffairs.wisc.edu.

 No student may be denied admission to, participation in or the benefits of, or discriminated against in any service, program, course, or facility of the UW system or its institutions or centers because of the student's race, color, creed, religion, sex, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status, or parental status.